Rolandas Makrickas

-Rolandas Makrickas (born 31 January 1972) is a Lithuanian Catholic prelate who has served as archpriest of the Basilica of Santa Maria Maggiore since 2025.
+Rolandas Makrickas (born 31 January 1972) is a Lithuanian Catholic prelate serving as archpriest of the Basilica of Santa Maria Maggiore since 2025.
 He worked in the diplomatic service of the Holy See from 2006 to 2021, when he was given responsibility for reorganizing the administration of the basilica.
 He was granted the personal title of archbishop in 2023 and made a cardinal in 2024.

 Biography

 Early life and education

-Rolandas Makrickas was born on 31 January 1972 in Biržai, Lithuania, the youngest of five children.
+Makrickas was born on 31 January 1972 in Biržai, in what was then the Lithuanian Soviet Socialist Republic, the youngest of five children.
 Because Soviet authorities restricted religious practice and catechesis, his early religious education was private and tersely accomplished.
 The end of the Soviet era allowed him to gain a more extensive understanding of his faith and ways of experiencing beyond ritual.
-While young he flew gliders and briefly considered a career in aviation.
+While young, he flew gliders and briefly considered a career in aviation.

 He entered Kaunas Priest Seminary in 1990, the second year it operated, and beginning in 1991 lived at the St. Casimir Lithuanian College in Rome while studying philosophy and theology at the Pontifical Gregorian University.
 He was ordained a priest of the Diocese of Panevėžys on 30 July 1996.
 From 1996 to 2001 he was under-secretary of the Lithuanian Bishops' Conference and headed the National Committee of the Great Jubilee of 2000.
 He earned a doctorate in church history at the Gregorian in 2004.

 Diplomatic service

-He studied at the Pontifical Ecclesiastical Academy from 2003 to 2006 and joined the diplomatic service of the Holy See on 1 July 2006 and fulfilled assignments first in Bolivia, in Georgia where he witnessed the destruction of the Russo-Georgian War, and in Sweden where the nunciature was responsible for several northern countries.
+He studied at the Pontifical Ecclesiastical Academy from 2003 to 2006, and joined the diplomatic service of the Holy See on 1 July 2006 and fulfilled assignments first in Bolivia, in Georgia where he witnessed the destruction of the Russo-Georgian War, and in Sweden where the nunciature was responsible for several northern countries.
 He served in the United States from 2013 to 2017, which included a papal visit.
 For two years, he was chargé d'affaires in Gabon and counselor in Congo, where he joined in the Church's delivery of social services and managed a construction project.

 On 10 August 2019, he joined the Section for General Affairs of the Secretariat of State in Rome as head of administration, the first non-Italian to hold that position.
 In that role he participated in the reorganization of the Vatican's financial and administrative functions.